abhinav937/Buck_convertor/README.md

 **Yellow** represents PWM signal which drives the transistor.

 ## Applications
-It can be used as portable charger for mobile phones which supports 9V input(Almost all new mobile phones support 9V charging).
+It can be used as portable charger(vehicles having 12V battery) for mobile phones which supports 9V input(Almost all new mobile phones support 9V charging).